robotics-4-all/goal-dsl/README.md

 ## Metamodel <a name="metamodel"></a>

-The metamodel of the DSL, defines the concepts of the language.
+The abstract metamodel of the DSL, that defines the concepts, their relations and top-level constraints, is shown below.

 ![bridges_1](./docs/images/GoalDSLMetamodel.png)